rakutentech/postgres-backup-boshrelease/README.md

 properties:
   cfdb_backup:
     keep_duration: 5
+    cron_duration: 4
 ```

 keep duration in n number of recent backups which you want to keep on local disk.
+Cron duration is the hour cycle for backup cronjob
 # Author
 [Ronak Banka]